-The baccalaureate program at the University of South Carolina Beaufort is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
-The program also received full approval from the South Carolina Board of Nursing to offer the BSN Program effective November 2011.
+The baccalaureate program at the University of South Carolina Beaufort is accredited by the Commission on Collegiate Nursing Education.
+Accreditation status may be validated on the CCNE website.
+The program is also approved by the South Carolina Board of Nursing to offer the BSN Program.